MagedGDEV/CppInsights/README.md

 int calculateSum(int, int);
 ```

+> [!TIP]
-But it is good practice to specify the parameter names in the function prototype for documentation and better understanding of the function.
+> But it is good practice to specify the parameter names in the function prototype for documentation and better understanding of the function.